There Are Few Incidents More Devastating Than a Plant Explosion or Fire

 $2.4 Million –

-Our client had been performing his job when an area of the refinery burst into blames; he was injured while trying to escape.
+Our client had been performing his job when an area of the refinery burst into flames; he was injured while trying to escape.

 Experienced.
 Aggressive.
 Trial Lawyers.

 If you have suffered from chemical burns, toxic exposure, or even the loss of a loved one after a Williams plant explosion, our team is here to help you.
 Based in Houston, we represent clients from coast to coast and have the skill and experience to take on these complex cases.
 Should you work with our firm, you can feel confident knowing you have a heavyweight in your corner who is invested in the outcome of your case and who is fighting to help you maximize your recovery.